Vision Therapy in Palmetto Bay

 What Is Vision Therapy?

-Vision therapy can effectively develop the specific vision skills holding your child back, and help increase reading levels, enhance comprehension, maintain longer attention spans, and even improve sports performance.
+Vision therapy is an evidence-based program to effectively strengthen the specific vision skills impacting your child and has been clinically proven to increase reading levels, enhance comprehension, maintain longer attention spans and even improve sports performance.

 See a difference in your child’s school performance!

-If you think you or your child may be presenting signs of reduced visual skills, schedule an appointment with Dr. Lianne Pino for a functional eye exam.
+If your child has been diagnosed with a reading or learning difficulty or just not reaching their potential at school, or on the sports field, schedule an appointment with Dr. Lianne Pino in Palmetto Bay for a functional eye exam.
 Over 17 visual skills will be assessed, including eye tracking, reading fluency, focusing and depth perception.

 Don’t let your child suffer in silence.